tilman151/DomainAdaption_PHM2020/README.md

 # Evaluation of Unsupervised Domain Adaption for RUL Estimation

-This repository contains the code and raw results for the upcoming ICPHM2020 paper `An Improved Evaluation Framework for Unsupervised Domain Adaption for Remaining Useful Lifetime Estimation`.
+This repository contains the code and raw results for the upcoming ICPHM2020 paper `A Novel Evaluation Framework for Unsupervised Domain Adaption on Remaining Useful Lifetime Estimation`.

 ## Installation